Man browsing internet on phone and laptop

 Use your eagle eye.
 Watch out for URLs that look like the real deal but are spelled differently or have a different domain (.com, .gov, .org, etc.).
 Or, click the padlock icon in the website address field to confirm that the name matches the site you think you’re on.

 Insure carefully.
-Consider getting American Family’s identity fraud expense coverage offering high-value, low-cost coverage for expenses related to restoring your identity.
-Contact your American Family Insurance agent (Opens in a new tab) for details.
+Consider getting American Family’s identity fraud expense coverageoffering high-value, low-cost coverage for expenses related to restoring your identity.
+Contact your American Family Insurance agent for details.

 What to Do If You’ve Been Scammed